CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 * *Independent virtual machines.* Security is further enhanced by the use of micro-service architectures.
 Since cloud doesn't require the consumer to optimize the use of physical servers, a requirement that often results in deploying multiple application components and services on a single system, developers can instead deploy more, smaller virtual machines, each dedicated to a function or service.
 This reduces the attack surface of the individual virtual machines and supports more granular security controls.

 * *Elasticity.* Elasticity enables greater use of immutable infrastructure.
-When using elasticity tools like auto-scale groups each production system is launched dynamically, based on a baseline image and may be automatically deprovisioned without human interaction.
+When using elasticity tools like auto-scale groups each production system is launched dynamically, based on a baseline image, and may be automatically deprovisioned without human interaction.
 Thus, core operational requirements mean you never want to allow an administrator to log into a system and make changes, since they will be lost during a normal auto-scale activity.
 This enables the use of *immutable* servers where remote administration is completely disabled.
 We describe immutable servers and infrastructure in more detail in Domain 7.

 * *DevOps.* DevOps is a new application development methodology and philosophy focused on automation of application development and deployment.
 DevOps opens up many opportunities for security to improve code hardening, change management and production application security, and even enhance security operations in general.

+* *Unified interface.* A unified interface (management interface and APIs) for infrastructure and application services (when using PaaS) provides a more-comprehensive view and management compared to the traditional disparate systems and devices (load balancers, servers, network devices, firewalls, ACLs, etc), often managed by different groups.
+This creates opportunities to reduce security failures due to lack of communication or full-stack visibility.

 ### Challenges

-* *Limited visibility.* Visibility and the availability of monitoring and logging are impacted, requiring new approaches to gathering security-related data.
-This is especially true when using PaaS where commonly available logs, like system or network logs, are often no longer accessible.
+* *Limited detailed visibility.* Visibility and the availability of monitoring and logging are impacted, requiring new approaches to gathering security-related data.
+This is especially true when using PaaS where commonly available logs, like system or network logs, are often no longer accessible to the cloud consumer, such as the underlying server logs for a PaaS component.

 * *Increased application scope.* The management plane/metastructure security directly affects the security of any applications associated with that cloud account.
 Developers and operations will also likely need access to the management plane, as opposed to always going through a different team.
 Data and sensitive information is also potentially exposable within the management plane.
 Lastly, modern cloud applications often connect with the management plane to trigger a variety of automated actions, especially when PaaS is involved.
 For all those reasons management plane security is now within scope of the application's security and a failure on either side could bridge into the other.

-* *New threat models.* The cloud provider relationship and the shared security model will need to be included in the threat model as well as any operational and incident response plans.
+* *Changing threat models.* The cloud provider relationship and the shared security model will need to be included in the threat model as well as any operational and incident response plans.
+Threat models also need to adapt to reflect the technical differences of the cloud provider or platform in use.

 * *Reduced transparency.* There may be less transparency as to what is going on within the application, especially as it integrates with external services.
 For example, you rarely know the entire set of security controls for an external PaaS service integrated with your application.

-Overall, there will be changes due to the shared security model.
+Overall, there will be changes to application security due to the shared security model.
 Some of these are directly tied to governance and operations, but there are many more in terms of how you think and plan for the application's security.

 ## Overview